Celebrating 40 Years of Trailer Transit

 Power Only Transportation In The Continental United States.

-For the past 40 years, Trailer Transit, Inc. has been the leader in power only transportation across North America, covering the continental United States.
+For the past 45 years, Trailer Transit, Inc. has been the leader in power only transportation across North America, covering the continental United States and Canada.

 Keep scrolling to see how we began, learn some fun facts about our first unit number driver, and see the exciting things we’ve hauled over the years.